cboin1996/JukeBox/README.txt

-If above does not work — try:      py -3 -m pip install python-magic-bin==0.4.14 For windows vlc to function:       py -3 -m pip install python-vlc Its possible you will need:	   py -3 -m pip install click
+If above does not work — try:      py -3 -m pip install python-magic-bin==0.4.14 For windows vlc to function:       py -3 -m pip install python-vlc Its possible you will need:	   py -3 -m pip install click Its possible and likely you will need: py -3 -m pip install cffi==1.7.0